Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Introduction

+We selected FePSe$_3$ as the focus of this work, which was recently reported to exhibit superconductivity at approximately 2.5~K and 9.0~GPa~\cite{2018_Wang_pressure_SC_FePX3}.
 At ambient pressure, the crystal structure of FePSe$_3$ consists of two layers of Se on a triangular lattice, sandwiching one layer of Fe on a honeycomb lattice, with P$_2$ dimers located at the centre of each Fe-hexagon~\cite{klingen1973_FePX3_structure}.
 Both P$_2$ dimers and Fe ions are octahedrally coordinated with neighboring Se.
-The distances between the nearest-neighbor Fe sites are equal, resulting in a $C3$ rotation symmetry.
-The layers stack in an $ABCABC$ sequence, with Fe and P$_2$ aligned along axes parallel to the $c$-axis, which is normal to the neighboring vdW layers.
+The layers stack in an $ABCABC$ sequence, with Fe and P$_2$ aligned along axes parallel to the $c$-axis, which is normal to the vdW layers.
 FePSe$_3$ crystallizes in a centrosymmetric rhombohedral space group $R\overline{3}$.
-Below the reported $T_N$ of $108\sim 119$~K, it orders antiferromagnetically with a propagation vector of [$\frac{1}{2}$, 0, $\pm \frac{1}{2}$] and spin moments aligned parallel to the $c$-axis~\cite{1981_Wiedenmann_neutron_MnPSe3_FePSe3, 2023_FePSe3_PhononSymm_Spin-Phonon-Coupling}.
+Below the reported $T_N$ of $108\sim 119$~K, it orders antiferromagnetically with a propagation vector of ($\frac{1}{2}$,0,$\pm \frac{1}{2}$) and spin moments aligned parallel to the $c$-axis~\cite{1981_Wiedenmann_neutron_MnPSe3_FePSe3, 2023_FePSe3_PhononSymm_Spin-Phonon-Coupling}.

-In this article, we present a multi-probe study of FePSe$_3$, combining synchrotron and neutron diffraction with resistivity measurements to investigate the effect of hydrostatic pressure on the crystalline structure, magnetic ordering, and electronic transport properties.
-We combine our results into a detailed phase diagram and discuss the emergent polar metal phase intrinsically related to the loss of inversion symmetry.
-We also discuss the resistivity's deviation from Fermi-liquid behavior, close to the antiferromagnetic critical transition pressure at sufficiently low temperatures.